Future Security Initiative

 Engaging students and the ASU and AZ communities

-The Center has taught hundreds of students, mentored undergraduate and graduate students including over four dozen Student Research Fellows (including winners of Marshall and Fulbright awards), organized over 90 public lectures reaching more than 5,000 students, faculty, and members of the community, while also presenting over 30 lectures to area groups reaching more than 2,000 attendees.
+The Future Security Initiative has taught hundreds of students, mentored undergraduate and graduate students including over four dozen Student Research Fellows (including winners of Marshall and Fulbright awards), organized over 90 public lectures reaching more than 5,000 students, faculty, and members of the community, while also presenting over 30 lectures to area groups reaching more than 2,000 attendees.

-Center faculty and fellows have published articles in The New York Times Magazine, CNN, The Atlantic, Slate, Lawfare, Just Security, Foreign Policy, and major academic journals.
-The ASU/New America partnership has supported over 18 books published or in the pipeline, including several New York Times bestsellers.
-Center team members have been named Carnegie Fellows, and Social Science Research Council Fellows, and have been nominated and/or awarded: an Emmy, a Carnegie Fellowship, the Lionel Gelber Prize for best book by the Council on Foreign Relations, the National Magazine Award for Reporting, the Overseas Press Club Ed Cunningham Award, the Roy Rowan Award, Deadline Club Award for Magazine Investigative Reporting, and other prizes.
+FSI faculty and fellows publish their work in multiple outlets including The New York Times Magazine, CNN, The Atlantic, Slate, Lawfare, Just Security, Time, Financial Times, Foreign Policy, and various major academic journals.
+The ASU/New America future security partnership has supported faculty and fellows in publishing over 30 books published or in the pipeline, including several New York Times bestsellers.
+FSI team members have been named Carnegie Fellows, and Social Science Research Council Fellows, and have been nominated and/or awarded: multiple Pulitzer Prizes, an Emmy, a Carnegie Fellowship, the Lionel Gelber Prize for best book by the Council on Foreign Relations, the National Magazine Award for Reporting, the Overseas Press Club Ed Cunningham Award, and other awards.